Jamie050401/nixos/README.md

    - Only rebuilds the NixOS configuration.
    - --upgrade
      - The upgrade argument fetches the latest updates from active channels.
+   - --flake  .#{host}
+     - Rebuilds using the flake.nix file for the specified host.

 5. nix-channel
    - --list